 ● Preparing local governments and businesses for increased regional investments

 ● Generating business-climate data and economic research to serve our regions

-TBD, September 2018 - The Partners for Progress Conference brings together private and public sector partners involved in the REN model to identify key areas for improved strategic economic development.
+September 5-6, 2018 - The Partners for Progress Conference brings together private and public sector partners involved in the REN model to identify key areas for improved strategic economic development.

 The Valley Regional Entreprise Network (REN) has a new chief executive officer.
 Deborah Dennis, originally from Toronto, comes to the REN after spending more than 25 years honing her skills in international business and marketing communications.

 The Board of the Truro & Colchester Partnership for Economic Prosperity is pleased to announce it has recruited its new CEO.
 Brennan Gillis, a resident of Valley, joined the organization on Jan.
 8, to begin ramping up the work of the newly formed Partnership.